 The Proposal Letter shall be prepared using the relevant form provided in [Appendix 1].

-In the Proposal Letter, the Tenderer shall confirm the bid submission and its will to develop and operate the Project, in accordance with the requirements set forth in these Tender Documents and terms and conditions of the Support Agreement.
+In the Proposal Letter, the Investor shall confirm the bid submission and its will to develop and operate the Project, in accordance with the requirements set forth in these Tender Documents and terms and conditions of the Support Agreement.

 Any Proposal not including the Proposal Letter in the required form will be rejected by Tender Committee as non-compliant.